These DeMarcus Paul BMX videos are the right pick for you if you are ready to enjoy yourself in buttery smooth riding.

-Right there and then, DeMarcus knew that this is what he wants to do.
+Right there and then, DeMarcus knew that this was what he wanted to do.

-Several years later, he is at the top of the BMX game, riding for companies like Animal Bikes, Etnies, All Day BMX shop, ODI, and the list goes on.
+Several years later, he is at the top of the BMX game, riding for companies like Animal Bikes, Etnies, All Day BMX shop, ODI, etc.

 If you would like to go more in-depth with who DeMarcus is and all the other fun facts, you absolutely must watch his Unclicked podcast with Dennis Enarson and Ryan Fudger.